National Security Space Launch: Vulcan Centaur

 Vulcan Centaur is a heavy-lift rocket developed and produced by ULA, while incorporating engines built by Blue Origin.
-It has completed its two certification flights on 8 January and 4 October 2024, and launched its first NSSL mission in August 2025.
+It completed its two certification flights on 8 January and 4 October 2024, and launched its first NSSL mission in August 2025.

 Next generation vehicle competition

 In 2018, a competitive contract award to launch national security spacecraft was conducted between United Launch Alliance (ULA), Northrop Grumman Innovation Systems (NGIS), Blue Origin, and SpaceX.

 Phase 1: development of detailed designs

 Two providers were to be selected to launch spacecraft to a number of reference orbits.
 In October 2018, the USAF awarded development funding to ULA, NGIS, and Blue Origin to further the design of their rockets before a subsequent competition for award to build the launch vehicles.
 SpaceX received none of this funding to develop their designs, as both the Falcon 9 and Falcon Heavy had completed development and were already flying.